-By the time Christmas came around my brain couldn’t actually remember what we’d done, but I knew it was a lot.
+By the time Christmas came around my brain couldn’t actually remember what we’d done, but I knew it was a lot of holiday stress.
 Thank goodness we had the pictures to remind me.

 All of them.
 This means writing down everything.
 This is your “Master To-Do List”.
 This list should consist of two columns: every single thing you have to do and every single thing you want to do throughout the holiday season.

-This includes gifts to buy, activities to do, parties to attend, food to make, people to see, places to go, books to read, cards to write and everything else that make the holiday yours.
+This includes gifts to buy, activities to do, parties to attend, food to make, people to see, places to go, books to read, cards to write, and everything else that makes the holiday yours.

 If you’re a regular list maker, you likely already have several lists going for all aspects of your life.
 It may be natural for you to write things down — but maybe it feels like your lists are always growing without you ever really accomplishing anything…